£5.8million jobs-boosting Northern Ireland Eurospar redevelopment takes huge leap forward as official planning application is submitted

-'Additional salaries of £535,000 approx. per annum will be generated': Henderson Group submit plans for £5.8m investment for new Londonderry petrol station and supermarket creating retail and construction jobs
+'We are pleased to take the next step in the planning process': Henderson Group submit proposal for £5.8m investment for new Londonderry petrol station and supermarket creating retail and construction jobs

 Proposals for a £5.8million redevelopment of the Drumahoe Eurospar retail complex and filling station have moved a step closer, with an official planning application now submitted to Derry City & Strabane District Council.